Adding a new protocol?

 Our test infrastructure is powerful enough to test just about every possible protocol - but it might require a bit of an effort to make it happen.

-The protocol specification itself should be freely available without requiring any NDA or similar.
+The protocol specification itself should be freely available without requiring a non-disclosure agreement or similar.